 - Ētahi pūtake e tika ana kia tahuri ngā kura auraki tuatahi ki te whakawhanake aronga rautaki ki te whakaako me te ako i te reo Māori

 - Ko ngā take matua hei whiriwhiri mā ngā kura auraki tuatahi ina whakawhanake i tētahi ara rautaki mō te whakaako me te ako i te reo Māori

 - Ko ngā tikanga mahi tino whai hua mō te whakaako me te ako i te reo Māori i ngā kura auraki tuatahi

 Whāia tēnei hononga kia kitea ētahi o ā mātou mahi hei tautoko i te whakaoranga i te reo Māori.

 Why is it important to focus on te reo Māori in schools?

-Te Wāhanga – NZCER is conducting research to support English-medium primary schools to develop strategic approaches to Māori language learning and teaching.
+English-medium schools have the potential to play an important role in revitalising te reo Māori.
+Te Wāhanga – New Zealand Council for Educational Research is conducting research to support English-medium primary schools to develop strategic approaches to Māori language teaching and learning.